Tron: Ares (soundtrack): Conception and composition

 The soundtrack to Tron: Ares features contributions by Boys Noize and Hudson Mohawke.

 Trent Reznor and Atticus Ross were chosen to score the third film entry in the Tron franchise, following electronic musician Wendy Carlos's score to Tron (1982) and French house duo Daft Punk's score to Tron: Legacy (2010).
-Daft Punk had disbanded since scoring Legacy, and at the behest of Ares producer Sean Bailey, Reznor and Ross were approached by Tom MacDougall, president of Walt Disney Music, to work on Tron: Ares shortly after completing work on the soundtrack to the Pixar film Soul (2020).
-The duo had not before taken their band's name for a film score in their repertoire spanning over a dozen films, and Disney's request about them being credited as their band was unexpected to them.
+Daft Punk had disbanded since scoring Legacy, and at the behest of Ares producer Sean Bailey, Reznor and Ross were approached by Tom MacDougall, president of Walt Disney Music, to work on Tron: Ares shortly after completing work on the soundtrack of the Pixar film Soul (2020).
+The duo had not before used their band's name for a film score in their repertoire spanning over a dozen films, and Disney's request for them to be credited as their band was unexpected to them.

-The soundtrack to Tron: Ares is made up of electronic music, just as was the music of Wendy Carlos for the original film and Daft Punk for Legacy.
+The soundtrack to Tron: Ares is made up of electronic music, like the music of Wendy Carlos for the original film and Daft Punk for Legacy.
 Reznor said that he was pressured not only by the expectation of succeeding Carlos and Daft Punk, but also the implications of taking the band name—he quipped that "I wake up at four in the morning slightly more often than I used to, sometimes, getting this film done".
 While Wendy Carlos and Daft Punk used orchestras for their scores to Tron and Legacy, Reznor and Ross did not utilize "one second" of orchestral music.
 They described the sound as "precise and unpleasant at times", though not feeling it was "an atonal, punishing" score.
 With the inclusion of original songs alongside the composed score, Reznor said that a listener could listen to the soundtrack just as they would a conventional Nine Inch Nails album.
 The record features contributions by Boys Noize, Judeline, and Hudson Mohawke.